-Acquired risk factors or predisposing conditions for thrombosis include a prior thrombotic event, recent major surgery, presence of a central venous catheter, trauma, immobilization, malignancy, pregnancy, the use of oral contraceptives or heparin, myeloproliferative disorders, antiphospholipid syndrome (APS), and a number of other major medical illnesses (Bauer & Lip, 2022b).
-Patients with acquired hypercoagulability have an increased risk of venous thrombosis, arterial thrombosis, or both; however, there is a low risk of recurrence, regardless of thrombophilia status (Connors, 2017).
-A rare complication of warfarin treatment, warfarin-induced skin necrosis is commonly due to protein C deficiency, with rare cases of protein S deficiency or PVL having been reported (Bauer & Lip, 2022a).
+Acquired risk factors or predisposing conditions for thrombosis include a prior thrombotic event, recent major surgery, presence of a central venous catheter, trauma, immobilization, malignancy, pregnancy, the use of oral contraceptives or heparin, myeloproliferative disorders, antiphospholipid syndrome (APS), and a number of other major medical illnesses.4 Patients with acquired hypercoagulability have an increased risk of venous thrombosis, arterial thrombosis, or both; however, there is a low risk of recurrence, regardless of thrombophilia status.
+13 A rare complication of warfarin treatment, warfarin-induced skin necrosis is commonly due to protein C deficiency, with rare cases of protein S deficiency or PVL having been reported.
+14

 Risk factors for arterial thrombosis are lesser known.
-The relationship between FVL and arterial thrombosis is controversial with studies reporting varying results; overall, FVL is not currently considered a major risk factor for arterial thrombosis (Carroll & Piazza, 2018; Kujovich, 2011).
-Kujovich (2018) states that FVL testing should not be performed on persons with any type of arterial thrombosis including myocardial infarction and stroke in children or adults.
-It has also been reported that while inherited antithrombin, protein S and protein C deficiencies are important risk factors for venous thrombosis, "they have little or no effect on arterial thrombosis" (Previtali et al., 2011).
-Further, prothrombin gene mutation is not consistently shown to increase the risk of an arterial thromboembolism, and "There is no association of antithrombin deficiency with arterial thrombosis" (Carroll & Piazza, 2018).
+The relationship between FVL and arterial thrombosis is controversial with studies reporting varying results; overall, FVL is not currently considered a major risk factor for arterial thrombosis.
+15,16 Kujovich (2018) states that FVL testing should not be performed on persons with any type of arterial thrombosis including myocardial infarction and stroke in children or adults.
+It has also been reported that while inherited antithrombin, protein S and protein C deficiencies are important risk factors for venous thrombosis, "they have little or no effect on arterial thrombosis."
+Further, prothrombin gene mutation is not consistently shown to increase the risk of an arterial thromboembolism, and "There is no association of antithrombin deficiency with arterial thrombosis."
+16

 It has been proposed that venous thrombosis risk testing may be beneficial as a pre-transplant evaluation test.
 However, no studies have been identified suggesting this.
-The North American Thrombosis Forum (NAFT) states that even though certain genetic conditions predispose a small proportion of the population to the development of blood clots, "few people with thrombophilias develop symptoms"; further, there is no cost-effective, safe or long-term method to prevent a blood clot from forming even if a genetic predisposition is identified (NATF, 2019).
+The North American Thrombosis Forum (NAFT) states that even though certain genetic conditions predispose a small proportion of the population to the development of blood clots, "few people with thrombophilias develop symptoms"; further, there is no cost-effective, safe or long-term method to prevent a blood clot from forming even if a genetic predisposition is identified.19

 Thrombotic events such as thrombophilia and stroke have become increasingly documented in hospitalized pediatric patients with underlying medical conditions such as prematurity, cancer, and congenital heart disease, but they are rarely identified in healthy children.
 Furthermore, in most cases of pediatric venous thromboembolism, there exist other underlying risk factors such as indwelling central venous catheter and inherited thrombophilia that are worthy of further investigation.
 The incidence of venous thromboembolisms is highest in neonates and infants, but there is a second peak recorded in adolescence, coinciding with the use of oral contraceptives.
 However, as in the case with adults, little to no evidence suggests that the use of venous thrombosis risk testing in children will affect the acute management of venous thromboembolisms.
-In a study including a total of 271 children with VTE, it was found that the relative frequencies of individually inherited thrombophilias were low-for example, the highest recorded frequency of IT disorders was of Factor V Leiden, occurring in only 5 to 10 percent of the samples.
-Moreover, a study of 52 children with thromboembolic events during the acute phase did not urge any changes to acute management, regardless of the result of the test (Raffini et al., 2022).
+In a study including a total of 271 children with VTE, it was found that the relative frequencies of individually inherited thrombophilias were low-for example, the highest recorded frequency of IT disorders was of Factor V Leiden, occurring in only five to ten percent of the samples.
+Moreover, a study of 52 children with thromboembolic events during the acute phase did not urge any changes to acute management, regardless of the result of the test.20